Where is the U.S. in school reform now?

 The economic purpose for tax-supported schooling—a public good–has dominated policy debates for well over a century and in the past three decades has joined social mobility, a private good, to suck out all the oxygen in any discussion of civic or other purposes for public schools.

-Most reformers, the general public, and educators have yet to distinguish between cycles of policy talk and action from what happens to policies when they are implemented in schools.
+Most reformers, the general public, and educators have yet to distinguish between cycles of policy talk and action from what actually happens to policies when they are put into practice in schools.

 Policy talk refers to reformers’ cyclical rhetoric of gloomy assessments of schooling problems married to over-confident solutions.
 Hyper-excited policy talk occurred over national defense during the Cold War with the Soviet Union in the 1950s; we hear echoes of it now with fears of Chinese economic and military hegemony in Asia.
-Ditto for policy talk about distance learning or online instruction transforming U.S. schools and colleges in the 1960s, 1990s, and, now.
-Pronouncements from federal officials—take a look at the 2010 National Technology Plan—and for-profit companies promise a brave new high-tech world of individually tailored online learning at home and elsewhere eventually replacing brick-and-mortar schools.
+Ditto for policy talk about online instruction transforming U.S. schools and colleges in the 1960s, 1990s, and, now.
+Pronouncements from federal officials—take a look at the 2010 National Technology Plan—and for-profit companies promise a brave new high-tech world of individually tailored online learning, blending of face-to-face learning with online and the enactment of “personalized learning.”

-In short, policy talk is hyperventilating rhetoric that we have heard repeatedly.
+In short, policy talk (either of the sort that says schooling has failed or its reverse side, an edutopian, high-tech solution) is hyperventilating rhetoric that we have heard repeatedly.

 Policy implementation in schools, however, is not cyclical.
 It is linear.
 There are trends.
 Schools as institutions have structures, cultures, and history.
 Regularities in structures and culture change slowly and incrementally so that trend lines become noticeable over time.